Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and

 We estimated four different models that can be employed to predict time to LoA: a penalized Cox model that employs the baseline biomarkers levels as covariates, the PRC-LMM model that in step 1 models each antibody separately with a LMM with random intercepts and random slopes, and the PRC-MLCMM(U) and PRC-MLCMM(U+B) models, which jointly model all antibodies targeting the same protein using the MLPMM.
 Each of the models was fitted using both the ridge, and the elasticnet penalty.
 The predictive accuracy of each model was evaluated by estimating the optimism-corrected C index, and the optimism-corrected tdAUC evaluated every half year, up to 5 years from baseline.
 The optimism correction was performed using the CBOCP with $B = 500$ bootstrap samples.

 The optimism-corrected C index estimates of the aforementioned models are compared in Table \ref{tab:cindex}.
 Irrespective of the type of penalty used, the best performing model appears to be the PRC-MLPMM(U+B).
-It is interesting to note that whereas this model outperforms the penalized Cox model that uses only the baseline marker values, this does not hold for the PRC-LMM and PRC-MLPMM(U) models.
-We believe that this somewhat surprising result might be caused by the lack of repeated measurements for almost half of the patients: as a matter of fact, for those 45 patients for which only 1 measurement before LoA is available it is virtually impossible to reliably estimate the random slopes (progression rates).
+It is interesting to note that whereas this model outperforms the penalized Cox model that uses only the baseline marker values, the PRC-LMM and PRC-MLPMM(U) models don't.
+We believe that this somewhat surprising result may be due to the lack of repeated measurements for almost half of the patients: as a matter of fact, for those 45 patients for which only 1 measurement before LoA is available it is virtually impossible to reliably estimate the random slopes (progression rates).